 I want to be more aware of how ‘colorism’ impacts my kids, both among their birth culture and in the U.S. as a whole.
 What is ‘colorism’?

-- What’s colorism?, Teaching Tolerance
+- What’s colorism?, Learning for Justice

 - How South Asian Mothers are Addressing America’s Racial Reckoning–And Their Own Struggles With Colorism, Washington Post